agnesdeng/mixgb/README.md

 ```

 Create an Mixgb imputer with your choice of settings or leave it as default.

+Note that users do not need to convert the data frame into dgCMatrix or one-hot coding themselves.
+Ths imputer will convert it automatically for you.
+The type of variables should be one of the following: numeric, integer, or factor (binary/multiclass).

 ``` r
 MIXGB<-Mixgb$new(withNA.df,pmm.type="auto",pmm.k = 5)
 ```